beluganos/beluganos/doc/install-guide.md

 ## Pre-requirements

 ### Resources
-Generally, network OS is installed into white-box switches.
+Generally, network OS is installed into the white-box switches.
 In Beluganos, you can also build Beluganos into the white-box switches.
 However, at first, preparing extra server (or VM) and installing here are recommended at first.

 - Ubuntu server
 	- **Ubuntu 18.04** (18.04-live-server-amd64) is strongly recommended.